serenorg/serendb/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 ## Testing

-`neon_local` should be switched to use storage_controller, playing role of control plane.
+`serendb_local` should be switched to use storage_controller, playing role of control plane.

 There should be following layers of tests: